 It doesn’t matter.

 The MSP environment is a whole other beast.
-You have to be able to take in information quickly, and have a natural sense for how to solve problems.
+You have to be able to take in information quickly and have a natural sense of how to solve problems.

 If you are the type of person who needs instructions, you might want to rethink applying.